Consumption tax is the tax on “consumption” as its name indicates.

 The consumption tax borne by consumers is temporarily retained by individual businesses or companies that have sold goods or services then paid the government from such businesses.

-Consequently, business operator that provide goods or services as “business” like individual businesses or companies are obliged to pay taxes.
+Consequently, a business operator that provides goods or services as “business” like individual businesses or companies is obliged to pay taxes.

 Like this, a tax born by a person (taxable person) but paid to the government by the other person (taxpayer) is called an “indirect tax.